Loading...

 Learn how to interact with the AI Oracle and build an AI powered smart contract

-To follow this tutorial you need to have Foundry and git installed.
+To follow this tutorial you need to have and installed.

 Clone template repository and install submodules